 - Expand API testing after every new integration.

-This allowed the startup to scale from 50 to 500 test cases with minimal engineering effort.
+This allowed the startup to scale from 50 to 500 test cases with minimal engineering effort, showing the real impact of AI testing for startups that need fast growth without burning budgets.

 Selecting AI QA vendors with strong support and onboarding